EndPointCorp/end-point-blog/2024/12/learning-vue-3-composables-by-creating-invoice-generator.md

 Application [demo](https://invoice-generator-iota.vercel.app/) is also available.

 ### Next Steps
-- Use an REST API for saving the invoices to database.
+- Use a REST API for saving the invoices to the database.
 - Use Pinia to store the retrieved invoices so we can easily use the invoices.
-- Add a composable to switch between different type of templates for printing PDFs.
+- Add a composable to switch between different types of templates for printing PDFs.

 ### Conclusion:
-We learned about Vue 3 composables and how to use composition API to create composables.
-We saw how composable functions are game changer which helps in building the complex, maintainable and scalable application by encapsulating the business logic, organizing the code and making it reusable.
+We learned about Vue 3 composables and how to use the composition API to create composables.
+We saw how composable functions are a game changer that helps in building the complex, maintainable and scalable application by encapsulating the business logic, organizing the code and making it reusable.
 It helps to simplify the process and boost productivity.